mageconsult/Mgt_SerpEditor/README.md

 * copy all files to your magento installation
 * Clear the cache in Admin -> System -> Cache Management
 * Go to Admin -> System -> Configuration -> MGT-COMMERCE.COM -> Serp Editor -> Settings -> Active -> Yes
-* Edit a product and go to tab "Meta Information" to get an amazing google serp preview
+* Edit a product and go to tab "Meta Information" to get an amazing serp preview
 * Have fun and give Feedback

-## FEATURES

-* Provides a text field to purge single files, multi files at once or paths

 ## CHANGELOG